lekoala/silverstripe-filepond/README.md

 There is an additionnal little javascript file to help with dealing with init after an ajax like (like in the Admin).
 It is enabled by default and controlled by the `enable_ajax_init` flag.

+You can also use bundled files instead of separate files with `use_bundle`.
+This will locally bundled files (not the cdn).
+Warning: all plugins are included, regardless of those that are activated in the config.

 ## Custom server config